The Legal Status of Marijuana in Barcelona

 • you cannot consume marijuana in public places.

-• you can become a member of a cannabis club (it’s not exactly the same thing as a coffeeshop) and you can use cannabis within its walls;
+• you can become a member of a cannabis club (it’s not the same thing as a coffee shop), and you can use cannabis within its walls;

-Moreover, the legalization of weed in Spain is expressed by the availability of seeds for this plant on sale.
-As of 2022, there are more than a thousand shops open throughout the country with accessories, souvenirs, smoking devices and various equipment for home growing.
+The legalization of weed in Spain is further expressed by the availability of seeds for this plant on sale.
+There are more than a thousand shops open throughout the country with accessories, souvenirs, smoking devices, and various equipment for home growing.

-Despite the fact that there is practically a decriminalization of cannabis in Spain, there are no programs related to legalising medicinal cannabis or its use.
-In addition, coffeeshops do not operate in its pure form.
+Although cannabis is practically decriminalized in Spain, there are no programs related to legalizing medicinal cannabis or its use.
+In addition, coffee shops do not operate in their pure form.

-I should like to apologize in advance for the dry legal wording.
-I do not like it myself neither, so I will try to keep it to a minimum.
+I would like to apologize in advance for the dry legal wording.
+I don’t like it myself either, so I will try to keep it to a minimum.

 So, what does the Spanish legislation tell us?
 Is cannabis legal in Barcelona?